sketchplugins/plugin-directory/README.md

 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
+- [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
 - [Chain](https://lalomts.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.